-DATCP's Nutrient Management Farmer Education (NMFE) Grants can be used in combination with producer-led funds.
+DATCP's Nutrient Management Farmer Education (NMFE) Grants can utilized by producer-led groups.
 For more information, visit the NMFE webpage.